+Leasing the parcels would have no direct impacts on soil resources.
+Any potential effects from the sale of lease parcels would occur at the time that the leases are developed.
 Land uses associated with oil and gas exploration and development could cause surface disturbances.
 Such acts result in reduced ground cover, soil mixing, compaction, or removal, exposing soils to accelerated erosion by wind and water, resulting in the irretrievable loss of topsoil and nutrients and potentially resulting in mass movement or sedimentation.
 Surface disturbances also change soil structure, heterogeneity (variable characteristics), temperature regimes, nutrient cycling, biotic richness, and diversity.
 Along with this, mixed soils have decreased bulk density, and altered porosity, infiltration, air-water relationships, salt content, and pH (Perrow and Davy, 2003; Bainbridge 2007).
 Soil compaction results in increased bulk density, and reduced porosity, infiltration, moisture, air, nutrient cycling, productivity, and biotic activity (Logan 2001; 2003; 2007).
 Altering such characteristics reduces the soil system's ability to withstand future disturbances (e.g., wildfire, drought, high precipitation events, etc.).
+Based upon the Billings Field Office RFD, the above referenced impacts are expected to be localized, occurring on 3.5 acres on one parcel in the analysis area.

 The probability and magnitude of these effects are dependent upon local site characteristics, climatic events, and the specific mitigation applied to the project.
 Within 2-5 years following reclamation, vegetative cover and rates of erosion would return to pre-disturbance conditions (FSEIS 2008).
-Exceptions would be sites poorly suited to reclamation.
+Exceptions would be sites poorly suited to reclamation (approximately 44 acres, seven percent of the parcels), which would require unconventional and/or site-specific reclamation measures.
+Prime farmland if irrigated (approximately 6 acres, <1% percent of the parcels) would be avoided or require site-specific reclamation as well.

 Measures would be taken to reduce, avoid, or minimize potential impacts to soil resources from exploration and development activities.
-Prior to authorization, APDs would be evaluated on a case-by-case basis through NEPA and would be subject to mitigation measures in order to maintain the soil system.
-Mitigation could include avoiding areas poorly suited to reclamation, limiting the total area of disturbance, rapid reclamation, erosion/sediment control, soil salvage, decompaction, revegetation, weed control, slope stabilization, surface roughening, and fencing.
+Prior to authorization, proposed actions would be evaluated on a case-by-case basis and would be subject to mitigation measures in order to maintain the soil system.
+Mitigation could include avoiding areas with low restoration potential, limiting the total area of disturbance, rapid reclamation, erosion/sediment control, soil salvage, decompaction, revegetation, weed control, slope stabilization, surface roughening, and fencing.

 Conducting oil and gas development with the following BMPs would enhance soil resilience and reduce soil system fragmentation, accelerated wind and water erosion, and the total area of surface disturbance with the following:

-- utilizing plans of development, - removing vegetation in the smallest area possible, - co-locating infrastructure, - using a single trench for utilities and piping, - employing multiple completions per well bore and directional drilling, - closed-loop drilling or other pit-less methods, - ensuring reclamation of all new roads at the end of the life of the well, - preventing degradation of the watershed from produced water, - designing impoundments or water disposal methods to minimize impacts to soil; and initiating interim reclamation within 25 days of drilling the well.
+- utilizing plans of development, - removing vegetation in the smallest area possible, - co-locating infrastructure, - using a single trench for utilities and piping, - employing multiple completions per well bore and directional drilling, - closed-loop drilling or other pit-less methods, - ensuring reclamation of all new roads at the end of the life of the well, - preventing degradation of the watershed from produced water,

+• designing impoundments or water disposal methods to minimize impacts to soil; and initiating interim reclamation within 25 days of drilling the well.